Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Fabric filters, or baghouse filters, use an enclosure filled with bags that filter the air and remove pollutants.
 Contaminated air is pulled into a hopper-shaped baghouse with fabric filters made of cotton, glass fiber, or synthetic material.
 A vacuum-creating fan pulls the air stream through the fabric bags.
 The bag lets air pass through but captures the particles and pollutants.
 The cleaned air exits through an outlet.
 The collected particles remain in the filter or settle to the bottom of the hopper.

-The main type of baghouse dust collectors are pulse jet dust collectors, which have bags mounted at the top of the baghouse.
-Air flows from the outside to the inside of the bag.
-The bags are cleaned by pulse jets of air.
+The primary type of baghouse dust collector is the pulse jet dust collector, which features bags mounted at the top of the unit.
+In this system, air flows from the outside to the inside of the bags.
+Cleaning is achieved through pulse jets of air that are directed into the bags, effectively removing accumulated dust and maintaining efficient operation.

 Dust Collection Equipment